captn-nick/MSFS-Mod-Selector/README.md

 The following keys are of note:
 * ```path.community```: the full path of the Community mod directory
 * ```path.temp```: the full path of the temporary mod directory.
 Disabled mods will be stored here.
+* ```ModsDb.updateWithGit```: set to =true to use your locally installed Git client to update (pull) the central mod repository instead of downloading the file via HTTP.
+See “Contributing to Mod Selector’s online mod database” below.
 * ```ModType.defaultSelection```: defines which mod types are selected by default.
 * ```Continent.XY.Countries```: defines which countries to show in the UI for individual selection and in which order for continent XY.
 * ```Country.XY.showCities```: set to ```=false``` to not show any individual cities for this particular country in the UI.
 Defaults to ```=true```.